-Democrats Worry Attorney General Has A Pre-Election Surprise In The Making
+Democrats Worry Attorney General Has An 'October Surprise' In The Making

 Amid uncertainty about Durham's fact-finding, and what Justice Department leaders will do about it, looms a recent historical precedent.
 Four years ago, actions by then-FBI Director James Comey did seem to hurt presidential candidate Hillary Clinton.

-This time around, Democrats say they're suspicious of Barr.
+This time around, Democrats said they're suspicious of Barr.
 They said he misrepresented the findings of an earlier investigation, by special counsel Robert Mueller, to benefit President Trump.

-"Is there such a thing as a predictable surprise?" one attorney involved in the Durham matter said.
+"Is there such a thing as a predictable surprise?" one attorney involved in the Durham matter asked.

 In the past year, Barr has told interviewers that the Durham probe has turned up surprising and damaging information.
-But Justice typically avoids making comment about ongoing investigations.
+But the Justice Department typically avoids making comment about ongoing investigations.

-This week, Fred Wertheimer, of the left-leaning group Democracy 21, appealed to Durham directly, in the form of an open letter on the blog Just Security.
+This week, Fred Wertheimer of the left-leaning group Democracy 21 appealed to Durham directly in the form of an open letter on the blog Just Security.
 A public release of Durham's findings, or indictments, will become a campaign issue with political consequences, he said.

 The letter said that if Durham gets overruled, by Barr or others, he should withdraw from the case, to avoid actions that could interfere with the presidential election and taint his "long and distinguished career."